thirukkural2022/obedparla.com/content/posts/2016-02-29-a-crash-course-on-the-history-of-physics-my-thoughts-on-a-brief-history-of-time-by-stephen-hawking.md

 ---
-title: "A crash course on the history of physics.
-My thoughts on “A Brief History Of Time” by Stephen Hawking."
+title : "A crash course on the history of physics.
+My thoughts on “A Brief History Of Time” by Stephen Hawking." author : "Obed Marquez Parlapiano" date : "2016-02-29" categories :
-author: "Obed Marquez Parlapiano"
+ - books
-date: "2016-02-29"
+ - reviews
-categories: "books,reviews,science"
+ - science
-tags:
+tags : ""
-cover: "../images/001-h_10594563.jpg"
+cover : "../images/001-h_10594563.jpg"
 ---

 I’ve just finished “A Brief History Of Time” by Stephen Hawking and I feel my brain more efficient, bigger and smart just by reading this book.
 What an amazing journey Hawking takes you to; you’ll learn about the discoveries of Galileo, Newton, Einstein, Maxwell, Hubble, and so many other great scientist that have changed the way we see and understand the universe.